Notice; request for comment.

-The U.S. Department of State, in coordination with the National Ocean Start Printed Page 32805Council, requests expert review of the draft World Ocean Assessment.
+The U.S. Department of State, in coordination with the Subcommittee on Ocean Science and Technology, requests expert review of the draft World Ocean Assessment.

-The United Nations (UN) has embarked on a regular process for global reporting on, and assessment of, the state of the marine environment, including socioeconomic aspects, the product of which is called the World Ocean Assessment (WOA).
-The projected completion date for the first WOA is December 2014.
-Subsequent WOAs are expected to be generated every five years in order to document trends in the state of the marine environment.
-The WOA includes more than fifty subjects grouped within four main themes: marine environment and understanding of the ocean's role in the global integrated Earth system; food security and food safety; human activities that influence the ocean or are influenced by the ocean; and marine biological diversity.
+The United Nations (UN) undertakes a regular process for global reporting on, and assessment of, the state of the marine environment, including socioeconomic aspects, the product of which is called the World Ocean Assessment (WOA).
+The first WOA was completed in 2015, and the projected completion date for the second WOA is December 2020, with a goal of documenting trends in the state of the marine environment observed since the publication of the first WOA.
+The second WOA includes more than fifty subjects grouped within four main themes: Drivers of changes in the marine environment; current state of the marine environment and its trends; trends in pressures on the marine environment; and trends in management approaches to the marine environment.
 A scientific and technical summary will integrate content to show linkages through interdisciplinary subjects such as human impacts, ecosystem services, and habitats.
-More information regarding the evolution and methodology of the WOA can be found at www.worldoceanassessment.org.
+More information regarding the evolution and methodology of the WOA can be found at https://www.un.org/regularprocess/.

-This fall, UN Member States will have an opportunity to review the draft WOA, which is expected to be comprised of 50 chapters (approximately 15 pages each) and a 70-page technical summary; the outline illustrates the very wide range of expertise needed for such review.
-The Department of State invites experts in relevant fields of expertise to participate in the U.S. Government review of the draft WOA.
-Beginning on 1 August 2014, experts may register to review the draft WOA at review.globalchange.gov, a Web-based review and comment system.
-Registered experts will have access to the draft WOA on 2 September 2014 and will have until midnight 30 September 2014 to submit their review comments using the Web-based review and comment system.
-Detailed instructions for review and submission of comments are available at review.globalchange.gov.
+This spring, UN Member States will have an opportunity to review the draft WOA, which is expected to be composed of 65 chapters and subchapters (approximately fifteen pages each) and a technical summary (approximately 70 pages); the outline (https://www.un.org/regularprocess/sites/www.un.org.regularprocess/files/outline_for_the_second_world_ocean_assessment_rev.pdf) illustrates the very wide range of expertise needed for such a review.
+The Department of State invites experts in relevant fields to participate in the U.S. Government review of the draft WOA.

-A Review Coordination Team comprised of Federal scientists and program managers will develop a consolidated U.S. Government review submission.
-Only comments received via the Web-based review and comment system within the comment period will be considered by the Review Coordination Team for inclusion in the U.S. Government review submission.
+A Review Coordination Team composed of Federal scientists and program managers will develop a consolidated U.S. Government review submission.
+Only comments received via the web-based review and comment system within the comment period will be considered by the Review Coordination Team for inclusion in the U.S. Government review submission.

-Director, Office of Ocean and Polar Affairs, U.S. Department of State.
+Director, Office of Directives Management, U.S. Department of State.

 BILLING CODE 4710-09-P